 The recommended eight glasses of water a day is just a rough guide.
 This means that the amount you need to drink depends on how active you are, where you live, and your overall health.
 However, a survey conducted shows consumption of only 4.6 servings of water per day.
 This may be too little and lead to dehydration, particularly for children who become dehydrated quickly when playing in the heat.
 Furthermore, at risk for dehydration are the elderly, outdoor workers, overweight people.
 As well as people who sweat excessively, and people on medication.

 Aside from dehydration, failing to drink enough water can cause other health problems.
 In other words, there are physical signs that indicate you may need to start drinking more water.
 These signs include bad breath, headache, constipation, painful joints, reduced urination, premature ageing, and digestive problems.
-Others are sugar cravings, tiredness, feelings of laziness, hunger pangs, dry eyes, dry skin, and overly thirsty.
+Others are sugar cravings, tiredness, feelings of laziness, hunger pangs, dry eyes, dry skin, and being overly thirsty.

 But the easiest and simplest way to know if you are drinking enough fluid is to examine the colour of your urine.
 If you are drinking enough water, your urine will be clear or pale yellow.
 While a darker yellow shows you are not drinking enough water.